How it all began...

 That each person can and should develop their strengths in the team is a basic premise and desirable for all sides: for the individual working with enjoyment on something they can do well, and for Wildling Shoes, because joy and unfettered creativity lead to the best results.

-So that everyone knows and internalises the WHY of Wildling Shoes, the values and visions weren’t laid down in secret by Anna and Ran, but discussed in joint meetings.
-Each new pack member encounters them during the training phase, and together they are regularly implemented as concrete goals in the individual work areas.
+So that everyone knows and internalizes the WHY of Wildling Shoes, the values and visions weren’t laid down in secret by Anna and Ran, but discussed in joint meetings.
+Each new employee encounters them during the training phase, and together they are regularly implemented as concrete goals in the individual work areas.

 What is this New Work good for?